NHS-digital-website/hippo/README.md

 #### Front-end library

-> We're using the [NHS Digital UI library](https://github.com/nhsuk/frontend-library) as a base for our UI components and styling.
+> Ths project is using a styling system based on the [NHS UI library](https://github.com/nhsuk/frontend-library) for most of the UI components.
 The currently available release ([0.8.0](https://github.com/nhsuk/frontend-library/releases/tag/0.8.0)) is used as described in the [documentation](https://github.com/nhsuk/frontend-library#using-the-scss-directly).

+There is a custom float based grid system in place.
+For more details on the grid system please refer to the [grid](/repository-data/webfiles/src/main/resources/site/scss/objects/_grid.scss) file.

+The styling approach follows the [BEM](http://getbem.com/naming/) methodology - providing a robust naming convention and helping with the creation of reusable UI components.

+The stylesheets are compiled using the Maven SASS plugin - the source folder is under `repository-data/webfiles/src/main/resources/site/scss`, and the compiled files are created under `repository-data/webfiles/src/main/resources/site/css`.

+Tech dept warning - There is a LESS folder - historically used by the old *Publication Systems* part of the application.
+Some parts of the LESS styling is still used by some old parts of the application, but this should be moved over to the more concise, SASS based styling system.

 ## Running the project for the first time